 Online whiteboards do an incredible job connecting workspaces and engaging people in various collaboration activities.
 They capitalize on the very best parts of traditional collaboration methods and innovate the digital workspace in new and exciting ways.

 In this article, we will outline all of the various advantages and downsides of using and implementing virtual whiteboards while also touching on how they innovate a team’s ability to collaborate.
-If you are interested in learning more about virtual whiteboards check out our guest blog on 4 good exercises to try in your next virtual workshop.
-You can also visit our thought lab where you can find many articles about visual collaboration and virtual workshops, two subjects that are highly intertwined in an online whiteboard.
+If you are interested in learning more about virtual whiteboards check out our thought lab where you can find many articles about visual collaboration and virtual workshops, two subjects that are highly intertwined with an online whiteboard.

 Online Whiteboard Definition